top of page

 -Suzuki Violin Teacher Certified till Book 10.

-An advocate for the Suzuki Method in Singapore, Una is credited with working relentlessly to form the Suzuki Talent Education Association Singapore (STEAS), and has been its President since August 2015.
-In her bid to understand how Suzuki Method works for other instruments, she has started on Suzuki Piano teachers training since 2016.
-More recently, in 2017 Una has also attended the 1st stage of Suzuki Early Childhood Education (SECE) Training in Taipei.
+An advocate of the Suzuki Method in Singapore, Una is credited with working relentlessly to form the Suzuki Talent Education Association Singapore (STEAS) and has been its President since its inception in August 2015.
+She is also serving on the Asia Region Suzuki Association as a Board member and is currently the Chairperson of ARSA.

-Una also has extensive experience in performing, as she has performed with several well-known local orchestras, such as the Singapore Youth orchestra (now knows as the Singapore National Youth Orchestra), Chamber Players, Braddell Heights Symphony Orchestra and the XYO (formed by ex-members of the SYO).
-She also conducts her own students’ ensemble for concerts.
+As a violinist, Una has performed with several local orchestras in Singapore including the Singapore Youth Orchestra (now known as the Singapore National Youth Orchestra), Chamber Players, Braddell Heights Symphony Orchestra and the XYO (formed by the alumni from SYO’s members from its first decade) and the Amity Chamber Orchestra.

 Una’s children have been trained with the Suzuki Violin Method from 2 ½ years old, and her eldest, has passed the Grade 8 exams at 7 years, completed the Suzuki Book 10 at 9 years and the ATCL diploma at 10 years of age.